LBMercado/OctoPrint-Bleledcontroller/README.md

 ## Configuration

-You will need to know the MAC address of the bluetooth device in question, though I could implement an auto-scanner in the future, for now it is manually set.
+<strike>You will need to know the MAC address of the bluetooth device in question, though I could implement an auto-scanner in the future, for now it is manually set. </strike>

+In version 0.3.0 of this plugin, an auto scanner has been implemented.
+You will still need to run it manually via settings.

 For the service UUID to use, it should be the same like in the repository I based this project from.
 If not, you can make use of Bleak to find out the service UUID of the device in question.

 ## Raw code snippet for testing the bluetooth functionality